-- Effectively communicate with staff, parents, students, and community members. - Treat others fairly, equitably, and with dignity and respect. - Immediately address any stakeholders' concerns. - Represent the school at off-campus events. - Develop and maintain partnerships with community members, businesses, and organizations. - Serve as the main liaison between SCA and the school's authorizer. - Serve as the main liaison between SCA and Synergy's Board of Directors, including submitting written reports on the school's operations to the Board of Directors.
+- Effectively communicate with staff, parents, students, and community members. - Treat others fairly, equitably, and with dignity and respect. - Immediately address any stakeholders' concerns. - Represent the school at off-campus events. - Develop and maintain partnerships with community members, businesses, and organizations. - Serve as the main liaison between SKA and its authorizer. - Serve as the main liaison between SKA and Synergy's Board of Directors, including submitting written reports on the school's operations to the Board of Directors.